 11 and 12 Year Old Immunisations

 Children are offered free immunisations at around age 11, against tetanus, diphtheria and whooping cough (pertussis), and at around age 12, against human papillomavirus (girls and from 2017, boys too).
 At Havelock these immunisations are given at school during Years 7 and 8.
-In Canterbury, these immunisations are provided by general practices.
-Other parts of the South Island provide Year 7 immunisation through general practice and Year 8 at school.
 The Public Health Nurse visits participating schools and gives children consent forms to take home for their parents to sign, for each vaccine.
 Parents need to fill out the forms and say whether or not they consent to the vaccine, sign the form and return it to school.
-More info and videos about these immunisations ar available here.
+More info and videos about these immunisations are available here.

 Leaving the School - Going to another school

 Please advise the School Office, Principal, or class teacher as early as possible when you know that your child will be leaving Havelock School.
 Having built quite close relationships over time, it is nice for everyone to have an opportunity to say farewell and express their best wishes.
 A time can be set aside to ensure all school books and property are returned to the school and your child's property collected from the school.
 A leaving/information slip can be completed in good time to hand on to the new school.

 We trust that those who leave have benefited from the time they spent at Havelock and will continue to contribute to their new school in a positive and enthusiastic manner.